Introduction and club history

 What does a typical season involve?

 Training throughout the season is twice a week.
-This takes place in the Sports Centre on the following days and times:
+Although for more experienced archers there is an additional session on Saturday morning to fine tune their skills.
+This takes place in Oriam on the following days/ times and facilities:

 Competitions are held throughout the year.
 There are three league matches that the club participates in and the club hosts one of them.
 There are also the SSS Novice championships, for beginners only, along with the SSS indoor and outdoor competitions.